Peter Seddon

 Peter Owen Seddon (born 4 March 1937), is a male former athlete who competed for England.

 Biography

 Seddon was selected by England to represent his country in athletics events and was the British Army and Lancashire champion.

-He represented England and in the hammer throw, at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica.
+He represented the England team in the hammer throw, at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica.

 Seddon finished third behind Ed Burke in the hammer throw event at the 1967 AAA Championships.